HMS Expedition (1679)

-HMS Expedition was a 70-gun third-rate ship of the line built at Portsmouth Dockyard in 1677/79.
-She was in active commission during the War of the English Succession participating in the battles of Beachy Head and Barfleur.
+HMS Expedition was a 70-gun third-rate ship of the line of the Royal Navy built at Portsmouth Dockyard in 1677/79.
+She was in active commission during the Nine Years' War participating in the battles of Beachy Head and Barfleur.
 She was rebuilt in 1699.
 Again, for the War of Spanish Succession she was in commission for the operation at Cadiz then returned to England where she sat for two years.
 She was in the Mediterranean for the Battle of Marbella in 1705.
 She then went to the West Indies and fought in Wager's action off Cartagena in 1708.
-She was rebuilt in 1709-14 to the 1706 Establishment.
+She was rebuilt in 1709–14 to the 1706 Establishment.
 She spent her time split between the Baltic and as guard ship at Portsmouth before being broken at Portsmouth in 1736.
 She was rebuilt in 1736/40 at Deptford Dockyard.

 She was the third vessel to bear the name Expedition since it was used for a 20-gun French ship, captured in 1618 and listed until 1652.
 She was the first vessel to bear the name Prince Frederick in the English and Royal Navy.

-HMS Expedition was awarded the battle honours "Barfleur 1692", and "Marbella 1705".
+Expedition was awarded the battle honours "Barfleur 1692", and "Marbella 1705".
 As HMS Prince Frederick, she was awarded the battle honours "Finisterre 1747", "Louisburg 1758", and "Quebec 1759".

-Construction and Specifications
+Construction and specifications

 She was ordered in April 1677 to be built at Portsmouth Dockyard under the guidance of Master Shipwright Daniel Furzer.
 She was launched on 10 September 1679.
 Her dimensions were a gundeck of 152 ft 1 in with a keel of 121 ft 0 in for tonnage calculation with a breadth of 40 ft 9 in and a depth of hold of 17 ft 0 in.
 Her builder's measure tonnage was calculated as 1,06872/94 tons (burthen).
 Her draught was 18 ft 0 in.